CommSmart Global Group, Have in Common?

-Just like the Plimsoll Line, we are the standard to stop the sinking of companies and the public by theft of their information, failure to obtain information on-time, true end to end data in motion Internet connections and drive to a far more corporate understanding of what is expected, in our day to day business ethics.
+Just like the Plimsoll Line, we are the standard to stop the sinking of companies and the public by the theft of their information, failure to obtain information on-time, a true end to end data in motion Internet connections and drive to a far more corporate understanding of what is expected, in our day to day business ethics.
 Like ships that travel between ports, so does our vital information.

-The major difference with Trusted Device is that you are shielded from the stormy weathers and overloads.
+The major the difference with Trusted Device is that you are shielded from the stormy weathers and overloads.
 Our port to port journey is not open to prying eyes!